Willamette Sponsored Programs Study Abroad Application

 1. Off Campus Studies Committee (OCSC) Selection Criteria

 Understand who is on the OCSC (this is your audience) and read the Selection Criteria.
+The Committee is composed of faculty and past study abroad students.

 Think about whether you have the characteristics listed on the Selection Criteria.
 How do you show them?
 Past experiences?
 Language training?
 Involvement?
 Academic pursuits outside class?